 AY Pre-Regatta Report

-A quality fleet is lining up for the 11th running, with serious racers ready for some high-octane racing on Phuket’s southeast coast and the cruiser racers on fun filled courses around nearby islands.
+The quality fleet lining up for the 12th running of Raceweek, includes serious racers ready for some high-octane racing on Phuket’s southeast coast and the cruiser racers on fun filled courses around nearby islands.

-Twenty four keelboats are divided into IRC, Racing, Cruising, Charter and Classic Classes.
-Twelve Multihull's are contesting the Firefly One Design and Racing classes.
+Twenty one keelboats are divided into IRC Racing I & II, Cruising and Charter / Bareboat classes.
+Fifteen Multihull's are contesting the Racing, One Design Firefly 850 Sports and new Corsair classes.

 The Regatta is organised by Media Business Services Co., Ltd. under the auspices of the Ao Chalong Yacht Club, in conjunction with the Yacht Racing Association of Thailand and is staged under the authority of the Tourism Authority of Thailand, Sports Authority of Thailand and Sports Association of Phuket.

 The CPHPR - AY Race Reports are proudly sponsored by the following supporters.